microsoft/azure-pipelines-tasks/Tasks/VsTest/README.md

 For example, `**\commontests\*test*.dll; **\frontendtests\*test*.dll;-:**\obj\**` or `$(Build.SourcesDirectory)\Tests\*tests*.dll;-:$(Build.SourcesDirectory)\Tests\Integrationtests.dll`

 Include patterns start with ‘+:’, and exclude patterns with ‘-:’ (Default is include).
-For Javascript tests, this will point to .js files containing the tests
+For Javascript tests, this will point to .js files containing the tests.
+We don't support the folders/files which are having ";" in their names.

 - **Test Filter Criteria:**	Filters tests from within the test assembly files.
 For example, “Priority=1 | Name=MyTestMethod”.
 This option works the same way as the console option /TestCaseFilter of vstest.console.exe